What course resources are available to SEAS faculty?

 Ed Workspaces provides collaborative workspaces and Jupyter Notebooks:

-SEAS Copy Center
+Ricoh Copy Center

 Visit the Engineering Operational Services (EOS) website for more information about SEAS facilities and resources: